PythonRSAS/pythonrsas.github.io/_posts/2022-08-31-CAP-theorem.md

 # Partition Tolerance

-Partition tolerance means that the system will continue operate even if any number of messages sent between nodes is lost.
+Partition tolerance means that the system will continue operate during partitioning even if any number of messages sent between nodes is lost.
 A single node failure should not cause the entire system to collapse.

 # The CAP Trade-off
 ## CA (Consistency and Availability) – Non-distributed system